DaddyBoard/PingNotification/README.md

 Out of the box, PingNotification will be in "Automatic" mode which will alert for all messages that you physically hear a ping for (aka it follows your discord-level notification settings per guild/channel/user.)

-You have the option to swap to "Manual" mode where you can configure which servers/channels you want to ping for.
-Default behaviour with no configuration performed in manual mode:
-- ¬ Mentions
-- ¬ Direct Messages (DMs)
-- ¬ In-line Replies (same as mention)

-¬ Means regardless of the notification settings of that channel
 ## ⚙️ Configuration

 Navigate to `BetterDiscord > Plugins > PingNotification settings` to: